christian-draeger/page-content-tester/README.md

 **Paco** allows you to configure all your test specific data individually and directly in place (on your test method and/or test class) via annotations.
 You only need to describe how you want to fetch an http response (e.g. requesting a  web page by using a proxy, mobile userAgent, setting cookies, add a specific referrer, doing a POST that sends some request body, etc).
 The Setup is pretty easy (see __[Setup](#setup)__)

 The Execution of the tests is managed with jUnit and Surefire/Failsafe.
-The intention of **Paco** is to run a big amount of tests in parallel, therefore it provides a parent pom (usage is optional) that is doing all the parallelization setup for you (see __[Configure the Page-Fetcher](#configure-the-page-fetcher)__).
+The intention of **Paco** is to run a big amount of tests in parallel, therefore it provides a parent pom (usage is optional) that is doing all the parallelization setup for you (see __[configure your request](#configure-your-request)__).
 All test classes placed under `/src/test/java` and names matching `**/*Test.java` will be executed by surefire (maven-phase: test), all with name matching `**/*IT.java` will be executed by fail-safe (maven-phase: integration-test).